LarkspurCA/androidweardocs/examples.rst

   .. figure:: images/example-notify.png
     :scale: 35 %

 The UI is basically a smorgasbord of wearable notification possibilities.
 The best way to use this app is simply to try out all the choices.
 You can select a basic notification type (preset), set its priority, and attach action icons.
 You can also include a background image that provides context for the text notification.

-Unlike a conventional Android app, you cannot define your own layout for a wearable device.
-Instead, you work with the presets that are available.
-We expect more capabilities however as new wearable APIs become available.
+The Android Wear app is another way to view different notification examples.
+The  examples in the app are based on use cases, like traffic, weather, and sports, rather than underlying API options like Big Screen and Big Text.